Microsoft OPC Publisher

 Heartbeat

 Some use cases require to publish data values in constant intervals.
 OPC Publisher has always supported a “heartbeat” option on the configured monitored node item.
 Heartbeat acts like a watchdog which fires after the heartbeat interval has passed and no new value has yet been received.
 It can be enabled by specifying the HeartbeatInterval key in an item’s configuration.
-The interval is specified in milliseconds (but can also be specified as a Timespan value):
+The interval is specified in seconds (but can also be specified as a Timespan value):

-"HeartbeatInterval": 3600,
+"HeartbeatInterval": 60,

 The behavior of heartbeat can be fine tuned using the --hbb, --heartbeatbehavior command line options or the